Real Estate Financing

 None

-* Note: These real estate financing requirements are based on previous Upwise customers and is just an average.
+* Note: These commercial real estate finance requirements are based on previous Upwise customers and is just an average.

 You should know how much the cost of capital will cost you no matter what type of financing you’re applying for.